Downtown Disney Marketplace Restaurant

 Our server was very willing to make substitutions and to take our special requests.
 If you have special dietary needs, you can call in advance.
 Also, the chef will come out and speak with you if that’s necessary.
 Just let your server know you need this.

 Here are a couple of unusual things that may be of interest to those with certain health issues.
 For those with rapid flashing light sensitivities, this may not be the place for you.
 In addition to the special effects, there are drinks served here that feature cups with flashing lights.
 There’s a dessert that puffs out smoke from the center of the dish, but it’s only dry ice.

 There was plenty of room to ride a wheelchair or scooter.

 The menu is varied with salads, burgers, pasta, sandwiches, chicken, fish, beef and pork.
 Some items include a ½ of a fire roasted rotisserie chicken, Mega Mes-o-bones (ribs), triceratops filet (steak tenderloin), tribal tacos, tar pit fried shrimp, Mesozoic Mahi Mahi.

 We enjoyed our visit, and it’s certainly worth it to drop in if you have the time.
-Keep in mind that the prices are a bit higher than some of the other Downtown Disney restaurants, but you’re really paying for the show.
+Keep in mind that the prices are a bit higher than some of the other Disney Springs restaurants, but you’re really paying for the show.